Alfresco/docs-alfresco/content-services/latest/develop/repo-ext-points/content-transformers-renditions.md

 If the solution being implemented is very transformation intensive a remote, then use the [Document Transformation Engine]({% link content-services/latest/admin/transformations.md %}#doctransformengine).
-It would be totally dedicated to performing transformations, and can be scaled out separately from the rest of the Alfresco Content Services system, depending on transformation load.
+It would be totally dedicated to performing transformations, and can be scaled out separately from the rest of the Content Services system, depending on transformation load.

 It is possible for an AMP (or a properties file) to set higher (numerically lower) priorities for new transformers than the standard transformers, so that they are used rather than the standard ones.